 The rank and file of Oscar winners, slotted chronologically from the dawn of talkies to the present, can serve as a structural guideline on the history and evolution of movies.
 Whatever their other shortcomings, the awards can reflect the dominant trends in any given year, the latest, most exciting novelties, or capture the prevailing mood of the country, serving as a snapshot of the times.
 Occasionally, who lost can tell us more about the Hollywood mindset than who won.
 Even those who passionately disagree with the Academy’s selections still find the awards useful in gauging what the industry itself considered the best it had to offer in any given year.

 Unfortunately, no comparable chronology exists for the chaotic days of early silents, making it that much more intimidating for novices to catalog and reconstruct the era, especially in the daunting face of so much missing material.
 Hollywood is notoriously wasteful of its own heritage, as the percentage of lost silent movies attest.
 And by beginning so belatedly, Oscar history reinforces the perception that quality movies somehow sprouted fully formed at the dawn of sound, which certainly doesn’t help stir interest in seeking out important earlier screen works.
 Consequently, the serious study of pre-sound cinema, which enjoyed a brief renaissance in the ’70s, is becoming an increasingly esoteric discipline, despite the ready availability of many once rare silent titles on DVD and Blu-Ray.
 Of course, there’s a perfectly logical reason why no governing body like the Academy existed before the sound era.
 The timing was just bad.
 The simple fact is that before the twenties, the American movie industry had not yet solidified in southern California.
 During the teens, the most important and influential film studios remained spread throughout the length and breadth of the country.
-The tony ones, like Vitagraph and Biograph, were still located on the East coast, either in New York or New Jersey, while a smattering of others could be found as far afield as Philadelphia (Lubin), Chicago (Essanay) and Florida (Kalem, also the first to make movies on location outside the country).
-Only independent studios such as IMP (soon to become Universal), on the run from Edison’s Motion Picture Patents Trust, and the Wild West shows of Thomas Ince’s Bison 101 (under the Broncho, Domino and Kay-Bee brands), picked up and migrated wholesale to the land of cowboys and Indians.
+The tony ones, like Vitagraph and Biograph, were still located on the East coast, either in New York or New Jersey, while a smattering of others could be found as far afield as Philadelphia (Lubin), Chicago (Essanay and Selig) and Florida (Kalem, also the first to make movies on location outside the country).
+Only independent studios such as IMP (soon to merge into Universal), on the run from Edison’s Motion Picture Patents Trust, and the Wild West shows of Thomas Ince’s Bison 101 (later under the Broncho, Domino and Kay Bee brands), picked up and migrated wholesale to the land of cowboys and Indians.

 Quite a few concerns continued to maintain facilities on both coasts well into the coming decade and even beyond.
 Enjoying the best of both worlds, the East gave studios like Paramount ready access to popular Broadway plays and stage talent, while the West offered up an endless variety of scenery and the persistent, reliable sunshine necessary for primitive early photography.
 Only a colossus like D.W.
 Griffith dared to swim against the tide, emigrating West to East.
 It wouldn’t be until 1919 that 80% of all motion pictures began being produced in Southern California.
 With America’s film producing centers split between coasts for the majority of the silent era, a centralized voting body would’ve been impossible anytime before 1925.